 - WordPress – undoubtedly the biggest blog and website engine of them all – now powers more than 30% of all websites.
 Again, that’s all websites.

-So no. Blogging is far from dead.
+.
+Blogging is far from dead.

 Yes, of course.